 Covid Local Support Grant food voucher payments

 There is also food voucher help available for families in North Yorkshire who are likely to struggle with the additional cost of food and other essentials over the summer holidays.

 The Covid Local Support Grant provides food voucher payments to parents and carers in receipt of free school meals, or other families impacted financially by the pandemic.

-The Department for Work and Pensions (DWP) has awarded North Yorkshire County Council grant funding of £1,350,900, which it has allocated to schools and academies and early years providers.
+The Department for Work and Pensions has awarded the County Council £1,350,900, which it has allocated to schools and academies and early years providers.
 Care leavers will also be eligible for food vouchers.

 The funding is primarily for children in receipt of free school meals, to ensure they continue to have access to food while schools are closed.
 Schools will have discretion to provide some vouchers to other families they have identified as being unable to cover the cost of essentials.